calebj/calebj-cogs/README.md

 * purgepins: Delete pin notification messages after a per-channel interval.
 * recensor: Filter messages using regular expressions
 * scheduler: Squid's [scheduler cog][squid_scheduler], with enhancements.
-* serverquotes: Store and recall memorable quotes for your server.
+* serverquotes: Store and recall memorable quotes in your server.
 * sinfo: Simple text dump of server and channel information.
 * watchdog: Helps systemd know when your bot is functioning.
 See [below](#how-do-i-use-watchdog).
 * xorole: Self-role functionality with single-membership role sets.